Skip to main content

 Can you waive the application fee?

 West Virginia University provides application fee waivers to all WVU full-time employees, McNair Scholars, Active and Retired US Military members and members of AmeriCorp or Peace Corp.
-If you do not meet one of the qualifications, you are not eligible for an application fee waiver.

 Is the GRE required?